iomete/iom-docs/docs/intro.md

 ---
-title: Welcome to IOMETE docs
+slug: /
+title: Introduction
 description: Here you'll find comprehensive guides and documentation to get you up and running with IOMETE quickly and easily
-slug: /
-# tags: [IOMETE Intro, Getting started, IOMETE docs]
-hideFeedback: true
+# hideFeedback: true
-last_update:
-  date: 10/05/2022
-  author: Fuad Musayev
 ---

 <head>